ollie-ollie-tech-deck/gametap_32x/README.md

 # GameTap, Cup Noodles, and Bitter Tears

-***GameTap, Cup Noodles, and Bitter Tears*** is a follow up to 2019's GameTap Pro Gamer 6, developed by Steazy Games.
+***GameTap, Cup Noodles, and Bitter Tears*** is a follow up to 2019's GameTap Pro Gamer 6, developed by Steazy Games, for the Sega Genesis 32X.
 Based off of Knuckles' Chaotix and Sonic 3 and Knuckles, this hack features RPG elements, nods to early 2010's creepypasta culture, and a loose retelling of Ollie_Ollie_TechDeck's life story leading up to this hack.

 **Warning:** This hack contains blood, gore, and themes of depression.